spacelift-io/user-documentation/docs/getting-started.md

 ---
-description: Spacelift Getting Started Guide
+description: >-
+   A quick start on creating a Spacelift account, linking it to a VCS, and creating your first Spacelift stack.
 ---

 # 🚀 Getting Started

-Hello and Welcome to Spacelift!
+Hello and welcome to Spacelift!
 In this guide we will briefly introduce some key concepts that you need to know to work with Spacelift.
 These concepts will be followed by [detailed instructions](getting-started.md#step-by-step) to help you create and configure your first run with Spacelift.

 ## Introduction to Main Concepts